pontus/LocalEGA/deploy/README.md

 * `neicnordic/sda-mq` (based on `rabbitmq:3.7.8-management`)
 * `neicnordic/sda-db` (based on `postgres:11.2`)
-* `neicnordic/sda-inbox` (based on OpenSSH version 7.8p1 and CentOS7)
 * `neicnordic/sda-inbox-sftp` (based on Apache Mina)
 * `python:3.6-alpine3.8`

-The [`neicnordic/sda-inbox`](https://github.com/EGA-archive/LocalEGA-inbox) and [`nbisweden/lega-inbox`](https://github.com/NBISweden/LocalEGA-inbox) are LocalEGA inboxes, fetching user credentials from CentralEGA and sending file events notifications to the configured message broker.
+The [`neicnordic/sda-inbox`](https://github.com/EGA-archive/LocalEGA-inbox) and [`neicnordic/lega-inbox`](https://github.com/neicnordic/LocalEGA-inbox) are LocalEGA inboxes, fetching user credentials from CentralEGA and sending file events notifications to the configured message broker.
 It is based on OpenSSH SFTP server version `7.8p1`

 ## Testing